xmess7/Ccfp_Weekly_Trade_Monitor/Script/Readme.md

-USE ONLY ON MT4 PLATFORM
+USE THE ForceLoadHistoricalData.ex4 ONLY ON THE MT4 PLATFORM

 Use this Script if you run into problems with the Cffp-diff or CMSM indicators.
 This will populate the history files for each symbol so that the indicators have the the history they require to operate.